raspberrypilearning/sense-hat-puzzle-box/en/step_18.md

 ## Arriving at the location

-+ Display the locked symbol for 5 seconds after each GPS Check
++ Display the locked symbol for 5 seconds after each GPS check

 --- hints ---
 --- hint ---
 You have already done this before with the other locks, so see if you can look back at your code and find the right part to copy.
 --- /hint ---
 --- hint ---
-Here is how the new code should look:
+Here is how the new code should look.
+Add this code within the `while` loop, after your `if/else` statement.
 ```python
 pixels(locked)
 sleep(5)